 If the column contains a small number of distinct values then that number, the column's cardinality will be shown here.
 Cardinality is the number of distinct values which appear in that column.
 If the number of values represented is large (currently >50) or a large proportion of the non-bad values (currently >75%) then no value is shown.

-In addition, some quantile values can calculated on demand (by selecting their values in the value below which 0.1% of rows fall value below which 1% of rows fall (1st percentile)

-Display menu, as for the previous list).
+In addition, some quantile values can calculated on demand (by selecting their values in the Display menu, as for the previous list).
 The available values are: